Canada–Iceland relations: Cultural relations

 Iceland and Canada have shared close and friendly ties for a long time.
 A large proportion of the Icelandic population migrated to Canada during the latter part of last century and the early part this century.
 Today, we find by far the largest population outside Iceland, in Canada.

 Neil Bardal was an active member of the Icelandic community in Manitoba and served as a former honorary consul general of Iceland, past president of the Icelandic National League of North America and director of the Canada Iceland Foundation.
 In 2006, he was the recipient of the Order of Manitoba for his leadership work in the Icelandic community.
 In 2000, Bardal was awarded the Knight's Cross of the Icelandic Order of the Falcon, the highest honour bestowed by the Icelandic government.
 Former United States Consul to Winnipeg, Mary Speer, described Bardal as a "tireless advocate for strong Canadian-Icelandic relations."

 Another descendant of Canada's Icelandic community, Janis Gudrun Johnson was appointed to the Senate of Canada in 1990 by then-Prime Minister of Canada Brian Mulroney.
-Throughout her time in the Senate, Johnson has been a strong proponent for close Canada–Iceland relations and cultural ties.
+Throughout her time in the Senate, Johnson has been a strong proponent of close Canada–Iceland relations and cultural ties.
 From November 28–29, 2014, Johnson accompanied Canadian Minister of Foreign Affairs John Baird on a bilateral visit to Reykjavik to discuss a variety of bilateral issues including responsible resource development, expanding the European Free Trade Association free-trade relationship, international security issues and the objectives of the Arctic Economic Council.

 Economic relations

 In 1975, the Icelandic Government urged Canada to establish a 200-mile offshore fishing limit to protect itself from overfishing by foreign fleets.
 The Foreign Minister of Iceland, Einar Aguisson, said "we sincerely hope Canada will establish an offshore limit of 200 miles".
 The Icelandic President Kristján Eldjárn said during a tour of Canada that "Iceland can't wait any longer because of depleted fish stocks and if Canada joins us we will then have an important ally."

 In 1998, the two countries signed a trade and economic cooperation agreement.
 In 2007, Canada signed a free trade agreement with the European Free Trade Association which includes Iceland.
 This agreement came into force July 1, 2009.

 Under this trade agreement, Canadian exports to Iceland such as industrial products received tariff reductions.
 This included prefabricated buildings, cathode ray tubes, steel structures, aluminum structures, and doors and windows.
-Tariffs on Canadian frozen French fries exported to Iceland will be reduced by about 40 percent.
+Tariffs on Canadian frozen french fries exported to Iceland will be reduced by about 40 per cent.